This is a short guide to get you started using MonoDAQ-U devices. If you are using MonoDAQ-E devices, follow this guide instead.

 MonoDAQ plugin icon does not appear in DEWESoft Channel Setup

-MonoDAQ plugin is not found in Settings/Extensions/+ menu
+MonoDAQ plugin is not found in Settings/Devices/+ or in Settings/Extensions/+ menu

 3 Channel configuration